themanaworld/policies/policies/terms-of-service.md

 ## Disputes, Governing Law and Severability

-This agreement is governed by the laws of the New York State, United States of America.
+This agreement is governed by the laws of the State of New York, United States of America.
 The parties shall endeavor to settle any dispute that arises by direct negotiation using the [Court House sub-forum](https://forums.themanaworld.org/viewforum.php?f=20) or email, but shall it not result in a resolution of the dispute, it shall be